Illinois Mortgage Calculator

 • Fannie Mae and Freddie Mac do not have front-end debt-to-income ratio requirements on conventional loans.

 • Only the back-end debt-to-income ratio is counted on conventional loans.
-Debt-to-income ratio on conventional loans is capped at 45% to 50% DTI.
+The debt-to-income ratio on conventional loans is capped at 45% to 50% DTI.

 • FHA loans front-end DTI is at 46.9% and back-end DTI is capped at 56.9% for borrowers with at least a 580 FICO score.

-• Borrowers with credit scores under 580 FICO and down to 500, the maximum debt-to-income ratio is capped at 31% front-end and 43% back-end DTI.
+• Borrowers with credit scores under 580 FICO and down to 500 have a maximum debt-to-income ratio capped at 31% front-end and 43% back-end DTI.

-• Jumbo loans normally cap between 40% to 50% depending on the lender.
+• Jumbo loans normally cap between 40% and 50%, depending on the lender.

-• Non-QM loans normally has a max back-end debt-to-income ratio cap of 50% DTI.
+• Non-QM loans normally have a max back-end debt-to-income ratio cap of 50% DTI.

 VA Debt-To-Income Ratio Guidelines